 5.38.5.1 Specific Requirements for Wetlands

-- A. Freshwater Wetlands, which are not Wetlands of Special Significance, and their Areas of Concern - 1.
-The resource shall be preserved. - 2.
+A. Freshwater Wetlands, which are not Wetlands of Special Significance

+- 1. The resource shall be preserved. - 2.
 A setback of fifty (50) feet from the upland edge of the wetland shall be maintained for all structures.